 We have identified two distinct components with heliocentric velocities of -75 and -28 ± 2 km s-1.
-The blueward velocity component is the more highly excited, allowing the construction of curves-of-growth for all the ro-vibrational levels with $J'' \le 11$ and $v'' \le 1$ of the ground electronic state $X^{1}\Sigma{g}^{+,6}$.
-The redward component has no extraordinary excitation with measurable absorption only found for $J'' \le 3$ in v'' = 0.
-Figure 8 shows a small region around the (v'-v'') =(4-0) band near 1050Å where the "blue" and "red" velocity components are identified.
-Blueward absorptions for (v'-1), (v'-2) and (v'-3) in this region are also displayed.
+The blueward velocity component is the more highly excited, allowing the construction of curves of growth for all the rovibrational levels with $J'' \leq 11$ and $v'' \leq 1$ of the ground electronic state $X^{-1}\Sigma_g^+$.6 The redward component has no extraordinary excitation, with measurable absorption only found for $J'' \leq 3$ in v'' = 0.
+Figure 8 shows a small region around the (v'-v'') = (4-0) band near 1050 Å where the "blue" and "red" velocity components are identified.
+Blueward absorptions for (v'-1), (v'-2), and (v'-3) in this region are also displayed.

 A semi-autonomous method was developed to measure the equivalent widths of the lines, based in part on the completely autonomous method used by McCandliss (2001).
-All the lines for a given velocity offset and rotational state were located within a summation interval initially 13 - 15 pixels wide.
+All the lines for a given velocity offset and rotational state were located within a summation interval initially 13-15 pixels wide.
 The pixels adjacent to either side of the summation interval were used to define continuum points, through which a straight line was fit to serve as the model for the continuum in the summation region.
-The degree of blending was assessed interactively by plotting the spectrum surrounding each individual line in a (-150, 50) km s-1 interval and overplotting all the known atomic and molecular features.
-Lines with evidence of blending were rejected from the curve-of-growth.
-Examination of the lines for blends provided an opportunity to fine-tune the summation interval and continuum placement.
-The equivalent width measurements were carried out on both the s12 and s21 spectra (see § 3.1), using the same summation and continuum intervals.
-Allowance was made for the slight local mismatches in velocity scale that exist between the s12 and s21 spectra, by locating the minimum within the integration region and adjusting the interval accordingly.
+The degree of blending was assessed interactively by plotting the spectrum surrounding each individual line in a (-150, 50) km s-1 interval and overplotting all the known atomic and molecular

-6 For rotational and vibrational quantum numbers in a transition leading to an upper electronic state (e.g. either $B^{1}\Sigma{u}^{+}$ or $C^{1}\Pi{u}$) from the ground state $(X^{1}\Sigma{g}^{+})$ the convention is to designate the upper state with a single prime (J', v') and the lower state with a double prime (J'', v'').
+6 For rotational and vibrational quantum numbers in a transition leading to an upper electronic state (e.g., either $B \,^1\Sigma_u^+$ or $C \,^1\Pi_u$) from the ground state $(X \,^1\Sigma_g^+)$ the convention is to designate the upper state with a single prime (J', v')and the lower state with a double prime (J'', v'').